hassan-a-alkhalifah/taproom-react-mock/README.md

 ## My Notes

 * Had trouble setting up and working with style-jsx.
 Seems to have been a version error.
 Also, it seems you cannot target a tag provide by the Link tags.
-Using CSS incline styles seems to be the only get around
+Using CSS incline styles seems to be the only get around.
+* Tried injecting base64 converted imaged into json, but won't work.
+For the time being, I used image url paths for the image src value.
+I kept the saved images, as we should be learning more about how to work with base64 converted images soon and using firebase as a way to store and retrieve them.

 ## User Stories